-The housing payment-to-income ratios across the income distribution are presented in Figure 3.
-Focusing firstly on the mortgage market, Figure 3a shows that in 2016, the average MRTI was more than 55 per cent for the bottom 25 per cent of the income distribution.
+The housing payment to income ratios across the income distribution are presented in Figure 3.
+Focusing firstly on the mortgage market, Figure 3a shows that in 2015, the average MRTI was approximately 40 per cent for the bottom 25 per cent of the income distribution.
 This was considerably higher than for any other income quartile as the second, third and fourth income quartiles had average MRTIs of approximately 25, 20 and 15 per cent respectively.
-The differential between the bottom and rest of the income quartiles has widened since 2006.
-In 2006, the average MRTI was 36 per cent for households in the bottom 25 per cent of the income distribution; this compared to just under 25 per cent for households in the second, 17 in the second and 13 in the top quartile.
+The differential between the bottom and rest of the income quartiles has widened since 2005.
+In 2005, the average MRTI was 30 per cent for households in the bottom 25 per cent of the income distribution, this compared to just over 20 per cent for households in the second, 15 in the second and 12 in the top quartile.
 While there has been some increase in housing payment costs over time for households, these data suggest that it was lower income households who experienced the most severe increase in repayment burdens during the crisis.
-The credit boom in Ireland saw a major expansion of mortgages to low income families at very loose credit conditions
+The credit boom in Ireland saw a major expansion of mortgages to low income families at very loose credit conditions (McCarthy and McQuinn, 2017).
+Indeed, the loosening of credit conditions was much greater for low income households than for those on higher incomes (Lydon and McCann, 2017).
+It is clear this left such households with few buffers to withstand shocks and therefore the relative impact of the crisis has been more severe.

-8 These groups are selected on the basis of data availability and no further disaggregation was possible due to small sample sizes.
+&lt;sup>8These groups are selected on the basis of data availability and no further disaggregation was possible due to small sample sizes.